-Mental Strength Conversations to Have With Yourself With Detroit Pistons Team Therapist Dr. Corey Yeager By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a psychotherapist, the author of the bestselling book "13 Things Mentally Strong People Don't Do," and the host of The Verywell Mind Podcast.For media or public speaking inquiries, contact Amy here.
+Mental Strength Conversations to Have With Yourself With Detroit Pistons Team Therapist Dr. Corey Yeager By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 Learn about our editorial process Updated on October 24, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Meet Dr. Corey Yeager Why Dr. Yeager Is Mentally Strong What You’ll Hear on the Show What You’ll Learn About Mental Health and Mental Strength Quotes From Dr. Yeager More About the Podcast Every Monday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, interviews authors, experts, entrepreneurs, athletes, musicians, and other inspirational people about the strategies that help them think, feel, and do their best in life.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Meet Dr. Corey Yeager Dr. Yeager is a Licensed Marriage and Family Therapist.
 Much of his work focuses on facilitating the advancement of meaningful dialogue surrounding the subject of race and racism.
 He also serves as the therapist for the Detroit Pistons.
 He’s the author of a new book called "How Am I Doing: 40 Conversations to Have With Yourself."
 In it, he describes questions we can all ask ourselves to increase self-awareness.
 Why Dr. Yeager Is Mentally Strong Dr. Yeager has found ways to combine his passions: sports, psychology, and conversations about race and racism.
 In his book, he not only provides questions that can help people gain insight into themselves, but he also offers practical tools and tips for improving mental health.
-What You’ll Hear on the Show How asking yourself meaningful questions can help you know yourself better Why you should create time for solitude How society views getting to know yourself versus Dr. Yeager’s thoughts on how to actually know more about yourself How Dr. Yeager developed the 40 questions he poses in the book How Dr. Yeager likes to uncover the root of the problem–and how stories and metaphors can help Why you should ask yourself what makes you deeply happy Why Dr. Yeager thinks therapy can happen between friends How NBA players spend 23 seconds of their time and what that taught Dr. Yeager Why he thinks a therapist’s real job is to just be curious Some of the specific conversations Dr. Yeager suggests we start having with ourselves Why different parts of your personality might show up in different circumstances What to Do If You Don't Know Who You Are What You’ll Learn About Mental Health and Mental Strength The word ‘self-awareness’ is used quite often but it’s rare that people share how to develop it.
+What You’ll Hear on the Show How asking yourself meaningful questions can help you know yourself better Why you should create time for solitude How society views getting to know yourself versus Dr. Yeager’s thoughts on how to actually know more about yourself How Dr. Yeager developed the 40 questions he poses in the book How Dr. Yeager likes to uncover the root of the problem–and how stories and metaphors can help Why you should ask yourself what makes you deeply happy Why Dr. Yeager thinks therapy can happen between friends How NBA players spend 23 seconds of their time and what that taught Dr. Yeager Why he thinks a therapist’s real job is to just be curious Some of the specific conversations Dr. Yeager suggests we start having with ourselves Why different parts of your personality might show up in different circumstances I Don't Know Who I Am: What to Do If You Feel This Way What You’ll Learn About Mental Health and Mental Strength The word ‘self-awareness’ is used quite often but it’s rare that people share how to develop it.
 Becoming more aware of who you are, what you value, and who you want to become is really key to living your best life.
 Part of healthy self-awareness might involve recognizing that you have shortcomings or acknowledging that you have some mental health issues.
 That doesn’t mean you can’t grow and change.
 But developing more insight into yourself can help you think, feel, and do your best.
 Dr. Yeager offers specific questions that can help you get to know yourself better.
 Just spending a little time in quiet reflection might help you gain a better understanding of your behavior and your relationships.
 Quotes From Dr. Yeager Dr. Yeager "If you take time to be with yourself and you start to be curious, you will produce questions and answers about yourself that you never had thought about. — Dr. Yeager "I see the world as a pattern of stories."
 "I also believe that therapy happens between two friends—that there's no license that is between either of them—but it's therapeutic when they come together and have discussions and talk with one another.
 That's therapy."
 "The job of a therapist is not to fix anyone's issues or change anyone.
 It's really just to be curious [about their clients]."
 Reasons to Learn More About Your Personality Type More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
 Editor’s Note: Please be mindful that this transcript does not go through our standard editorial process and may contain inaccuracies and grammatical errors.
 Thank you.
 For media or public speaking inquiries, contact Amy here.
 Download the Transcript Links and Resources Visit Dr. Yeager’s website: DrCoreyYeager.com Follow Dr. Yeager on Instagram: @DrCoreyYeager Buy Dr. Yeager’s Book: How Am I Doing?
-If You Liked This Episode, You Might Also Like These Episodes How to Change the Story You Tell Yourself With Psychotherapist Lori Gottlieb Friday Fix: How to Make Wise Decisions The Extraordinary Gift of Being Ordinary With Harvard Professor Ronald Siegel What to Do When You Need Someone to Talk To By Amy Morin, LCSW, Editor-in-Chief Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+If You Liked This Episode, You Might Also Like These Episodes How to Change the Story You Tell Yourself With Psychotherapist Lori Gottlieb Friday Fix: How to Make Wise Decisions The Extraordinary Gift of Being Ordinary With Harvard Professor Ronald Siegel What to Do When You Need Someone to Talk To By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.